To write the best motivation letter possible, take a look at the sample letter of motivation below, and then keep scrolling to find:

 1. Do your research

 To be successful, your motivation letter has to convince the reader that you’re the right type of person for the job or program you’re applying to.
-The requirements in the position ad or application instructions might give you enough information to go on, but you can set yourself apart from other applicants by doing some extra research.
+The requirements in the position ad or application instructions will give you some information to go on, but you can set yourself apart from other applicants by doing some extra research.

 Here’s how to research your target organization or program: